Reflections

 When should I seek professional (non-meditation) help?

 If you are experiencing dissociation, panic attacks, flashbacks, intrusive trauma material, or psychological distress beyond ordinary discomfort, please also seek help from a qualified mental-health professional.
-See /faq/is-vipassana-safe for more on this.
+See our risks-and-safety guide for more on this.

 Why do experiences vary so much day to day?